-The InterExchange School Teaching Assistant Spain program is a great way to explore the teaching profession while gaining insight into Spanish culture.
+The School Teaching Assistant Spain program is a great way to explore the teaching profession while gaining insight into Spanish culture.
 You’ll live with a welcoming host family in the Maresme region (just north of Barcelona) and volunteer at a local school for 15 to 20 hours per week.
-No teaching experience or Spanish language skills are required!
+A welcoming host family provides accommodation and all your meals in exchange for three-to-five hours of English tutoring per week.
+No Spanish or Catalan language skills are required!

 To apply, you'll create an online account and complete a few simple web forms.
 You will also need to upload documents including a character reference and resume.
 When you're ready, you will pay a $250 deposit towards your program fee (refundable in the unlikely event that we're unable to place you).
 The balance will not be due until we confirm your placement with a school.

 When we receive your deposit, we'll unlock your application so you can review everything once more before submitting.
 Then we'll contact you for an informal Skype interview before confirming your acceptance and sending your application overseas.
 Sign up.

 Placements range from pre-schools to high schools to language centers, and you may assist one or more local English teachers across multiple grade levels.
 As an assistant, you’ll organize activities on your own and take the lead at times, focusing on conversational English.
 Specific teaching experience is not required, but participants must be mature, professional, punctual, and organized.
 InterExchange will provide sample lesson plans and teaching tips to help you feel confident in the classroom.

 Your school placement will be confirmed approximately one month prior to program-start date.
 Once confirmed, we will provide all of the next steps on when to book your flight, where to purchase travel health insurance, and how to prepare to be a teaching assistant and live abroad.